Effective Classroom Management: How to Maintain Discipline In A Classroom

 How to Manage a Classroom Effectively

-Effective classroom management is being to implement and maintain classroom discipline in an effective manner.
+Effective classroom management means to implement and maintain classroom discipline in an effective manner.
 Let’s take a look at what you can do as a teacher or leader to help maintain discipline and management in your classroom.

 - Have rules: It is important to have a basic set of rules for students to follow.
 These regulations will help maintain classroom management and discipline.
 These rules do not have to be anything advanced; they can be as simple as making sure that all students adhere to timely attendance and making sure that everyone knows the consequences of missing or late assignments.